 ICCAT Requirement (per 16-01) Explanation of CPC actions taken to implement Relevant domestic laws or regulations (as applicable) Note 1.
 Catch reporting(para.
 5) The masters of authorized longline fishing vessels will keep a bound logbook of their operation and record all necessary information.
 Korea will report quarterly the amount of bigeye caught by vessels flying their flag to the Secretariat by the end of the following quarter.
-Distant Water Fisheries Development Act, Article 13-1, 13-2, 16
+Distant Water Fisheries Development Act, Article 13-1, 13-2, 16 2.
+Implementation of the area/time closure (para.38), including Not Applicable (We expect that there will N.A. inspection and control measures be no Korean purse seine vessel fishing in

-2. Implementation of the area/time closure (para.38), including inspection and control measures Not Applicable(We expect that there will be no Korean purse seine vessel fishing in ICCAT area in 2018.)
-N.A.
-3. Use of and limitation of FADs (para 16) Not Applicable N.A.
-4. CPC Scientific Observer (para 39 and Annex 5) Scientific Observer with 5% coverage will be deployed on board.
-Distant Water Fisheries Development Act, Article 13-1,13-2, 21 5.
-Quota transfers para 8) Not Applicable N.A.
-6. Capacity management (para 12) Taking into account the catch rate by the SCRS and allocated quota in 2017, Korea will authorize no more than 14 longline vessels.
-Distant Water Fisheries Development Act, Article 13-1, 13-2 7.
-Maximum by-catch limit established for non-authorized vessels (para 27) 5% of total quota (subject to change) Distant Water Fisheries Development Act, Article 13-1, 13-2
+ICCAT area in 2019.)

+3. Use of and limitation of FADs Not Applicable N.A.

+(para 16)

+4. CPC Scientific Observer Scientific Observer Distant Water

+(para 39 and Annex 5) with 5% coverage will Fisheries

+be deployed on board.
+Development Act,

+Article 13-1,13-2, 21

+5. Quota transfers (para 8) Not Applicable N.A.

+6. Capacity management Taking into account Distant Water

+(para 12) the catch rate by the Fisheries

+SCRS and allocated Development Act,

+quota in 2018, Article 13-1, 13-2

+Korea will authorize

+no more than 14

+longline vessels.

+7. Maximum by-catch limit established 5% of total quota Distant Water

+for non-authorized vessels (para 27) (subject to change) Fisheries

+Development Act,

+Article 13-1, 13-2